 In 2012 Dr. Tsvelikhovsky obtained the Assistant Professor position with the Institute for Drug Research, the Hebrew University of Jerusalem.
 His research efforts are revolving around discovery and design of advanced molecular intermediates, able to serve as common platforms for synthesis of various, structurally related compounds – potential therapeutic agents and drug candidates.

 Dr. Tsvelikhovsky has been recently awarded Marie Curie Career Integration Grant (CIG), German-Israeli Foundation Grant for Young Scientists (GIF) and the Volkswagen Stiftung Research Grant.

-Dr Mario VAN DER STELT
+Prof. Mario VAN DER STELT

 Discovery of In Vivo Active and Selective Diacylglycerol Lipase-Alpha Inhibitors

 Dr. Mario van der Stelt (Associate Professor in Medicinal Chemistry) heads the Molecular Physiology group at Leiden University, the Netherlands (www.universiteitleiden.nl/en/science/chemistry/molphys).

 The main theme in his group is the design, synthesis and application of small molecules as chemical tools to control and visualize proteins during (neuro)inflammation, metabolic syndrome and cancer.
 In multidisciplinary research lines medicinal chemistry is combined with chemical biology techniques, such as chemical proteomics and activity-based protein profiling.

 Previously, Dr. Van der Stelt worked as a medicinal chemist and leader of Lead Finding & Lead Optimization teams in the Merck Research Laboratories (from 2004-2012) in the Netherlands.